phpmyadmin/phpmyadmin/docs/config.rst

     ``SHOW`` commands instead), because of speed issues when many databases are present.

+    The performance penalty for using ``INFORMATION_SCHEMA`` has largely been resolved in most database servers, so for most users keeping this set to false is recommended.

     .. note::

         Enabling this option might give you a big performance boost on older